JICE

 ◆ Overview of the program

 JDS students enter Nagoya University in October of each year.
-Matched with a faculty supervisor, the students begin their legal studies in the Master’s Program to deepen their comparative understanding of laws and political systems in Japan and that of their home countries.
+Matched with faculty supervisors, the students begin their legal studies in the Master’s Program to deepen their comparative understanding of laws and political systems in Japan and that of their home countries.

 In addition to the course requirements, students are required to write a thesis.
-Students conduct comparative legal research between their country's legal system and Japan by setting a research topic to address the specific issue in their home country.
-To progress with their research topic, students receive individual and specialized tutorials from a supervisor.
+Students conduct comparative legal research between their countries’ legal systems and Japan by setting a research topic to address the specific issues in their home countries.
+To progress with their research topic, students receive individual and specialized tutorials from their supervisors.
 After completing the mandatory Academic Writing course, students are encouraged to enroll in Academic Writing II and III.
 Each student receives individual thesis writing guidance to improve their self-initiated research, data collection skills, and critical thinking and analysis.

 Along with the courses in legal and political domain, students can also take Japanese language courses at the Nagoya University International Language Center (ILC).
 As Japanese is utilized both on campus and in daily life, we encourage students to take the first six months in the elementary Japanese language study course at ILC.